turingschool/backend-curriculum-site/module2/lessons/authorization.md

 ## Repo

-Continue working in your Music Box application, or clone down the most recent version.
-A sample repo can be found [here](https://github.com/turingschool-examples/music_box_1804).
+Continue working in your Jukebox application, or clone down the most recent version.
+A sample repo can be found [here]https://github.com/turingschool-projects/jukebox_1806.

 ## Code Along